Black Sea war zone threatens to knock out Kazakh oil

 “Shareholders are no less interested in the stable operation of the port of Novorossiysk than Kazakhstan.
 The government may anticipate that stakeholders will use their levers of influence to ensure that the Caspian Pipeline’s terminal is excluded from hostilities,” Chervinsky said, as quoted by Upstream on August 8.

-Kazakh oil shipped from Novorossijsk comes from the huge Tengiz, Karachaganak and Kashagan fields, where major Western oil companies including Chevron, ExxonMobil, Shell and Eni are heavy investors.
+Kazakh oil shipped from Novorossiysk comes from the huge Tengiz, Karachaganak and Kashagan fields, where major Western oil companies such as Chevron, ExxonMobil, Shell and Eni are heavy investors.
 The stakes are high.

-Since the outbreak of the war in February last year, Kazakhstan has not sat on its hands when it comes to securing alternative westward transit routes for its oil, but given squeezed tanker capacities, and also limited capacities on the pipelines stretching to Turkey and Europe from Azerbaijan via Georgia, there’s a limit to how fast it can go in developing a plan B fit for purpose.
+Since the outbreak of the war in February last year Kazakhstan has not sat on its hands when it comes to securing alternative westward transit routes for its oil, but given squeezed tanker capacities, and also limited capacities within the pipelines stretching to Turkey and Europe from Azerbaijan via Georgia, there’s a limit to how fast it can go in developing a plan B fit for purpose.

 Nevertheless, Kazakhstan made some progress in expanding its transit of oil on routes bypassing Russia in the first quarter of this year, according to Reuters reporting that cites industry sources and Refinitiv data.